federgraph/fleetrace-help-en/silverlight/FRIA05.md

 and a directory listing of these files in form of EventMenu.xml.
 - The server can be a Linux web server, of course.
 - The application has been tested with Internet Explorer, Firefox and Safari.

-You could try it out from the Demo page (in 2012).